simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 * The load balancer security group allows outbound traffic to port 3000 and 4000 for the Mastodon web and streaming service running on the ECS service.
 * The ECS security group allows outbound traffic to the RDS security group on port 5432 for the PostgreSQL database.
 * The ECS security group allows outbound traffic to the Elasticache security group on port 6379 for the Redis database.
-* The ECS seurity group allows outbound traffic to the internet on port 80 and 443 for the Mastodon web and streaming service.
+* The ECS security group allows outbound traffic to the internet on port 80 and 443 for the Mastodon web and streaming service.
-* The ECS seurity group allows outbound traffic to SES on port 587 for sending emails.
+* The ECS security group allows outbound traffic to SES on port 587 for sending emails.

 ```fsharp
 let loadBalancerSecurityGroupIp4WebTcpOutboundRule =